TRKE Logo

 Image Title Tags Overview Grade Level Resource Type

 Weather Station Data Sharing Weather Station Data Sharing AnalyzingAndInterpretingData ClimateData DataVisualization StudentResearch InTheField InTheClassroom A team of elementary science teachers (Josh Cox, Liz David, Andrea Hayden, Kelli Petrick, and Becky Qualm) developed this collaborative statewide project.
 The goal was to give students authentic, plac...
-Grades 3-5 N/A
+Grades 3-5 Educator-Created Resources

 Building Climate Knowledge Building Climate Knowledge UncertaintyInScience ClimateData InTheClassroom AnalyzingAndInterpretingData Chelsea Lund, a high school science teacher, developed this lesson to give students practice working with messy climate data.
 The activity emphasizes experiential learning and student engagement with ...
-Grades 9-12 Teacher Created Resources
+Grades 9-12 Educator-Created Resources

 Alternative Assessment for Environmental Data Alternative Assessment for Environmental Data AnalyzingAndInterpretingData Assessment InTheClassroom InTheField UncertaintyInScience Jules Craft, a high school science teacher, recognized the need for alternative assessment formats through her participation in TRKE.
 This unit features a project-based assessment approach that emphas...
-Grades 9-12 Teacher Created Resources
+Grades 9-12 Educator-Created Resources

 All Posts